MattMattV/my-stars/README.md

 ## Python

+* [ansible](https://github.com/ansible/ansible) - Ansible is a radically simple IT automation platform that makes your applications and systems easier to deploy.
+Avoid writing scripts or custom code to deploy and update your applications— automate in a language that approaches plain English, using SSH, with no agents to install on remote systems.
 * [country-codes](https://github.com/datasets/country-codes) - Comprehensive country code information, including ISO 3166 codes, ITU dialing codes, ISO 4217 currency codes, and many others
 * [starred](https://github.com/maguowei/starred) - creating your own Awesome List used GitHub stars!
 * [sc-controller](https://github.com/kozec/sc-controller) - User-mode driver and GTK3 based GUI for Steam Controller